 Ryan “followed the money” on Wednesday, June 12, to show your dollars in action.

 DONATION AND CAMPAIGN INFORMATION FOR 2019:

 Although Ryan’s Run 10 doesn’t officially launch until mid-August, you don’t have to wait to support the cause and score the newest campaign moisture-wicking workout shirt.
 Just click here!
 A $30.00 donation or more gets you the latest campaign gear.

 Our Ryan’s Run 10 team is ready to raise cash for the cause.
 The 2019 team was chosen in the winter after being interviewed and selected through applications submitted through WNEP and Allied.

 Clarks Summit, PA 18411

 You can head to the official WNEP’s Ryan’s Run website and meet our team at this link or you can keep up on the latest Ryan’s Run events by viewing our Facebook page.
-You can also get involved by calling 570-348-1407.

 Ryan’s Run earned the silvery charity status by the New York Road Runners.
 The status puts our campaign on the same level as internationally respected organizations such as UNICEF.